top of page

 A little something about me: Catherine (Salvi) Coombs.

 My focus and passion have been supporting neurodiversity by providing mental health support and advice to companies, families, individuals and advocating for young people in educational settings.
 Supporting adults exploring their neurodiversity and traits, and young with a diagnosis of A.S.D, ADHD/ADD, SpLD such as Dyslexia and Dyscalculia, Emotional Dysregulation and mental issues such as Hoarding Disorder.
+Whilst cultivating our special environment encouraging people to connect with Nature thus improving their health: both body and mind

 Losing a loved one whether it be sudden or through cancer has an enormous impact on family and friends.
 Living with cancer can bring many changes and difficult decisions especially when it comes to palliative care, end-of-life care.
 I can guide and support you through this very difficult process, with understanding and warmth.